xas-L/Algorithmic-Trading-Sim/README.md

-# CppMarketMakingSim: A C++ Market Making Simulator
+# Algorithmic Trading: A C++ Market Making Simulator

 C++ market simulation with a limit order book and adaptive market-making agent.
 Explores algorithmic trading concepts and dynamic quoting strategies.
 This project was undertaken for skill development in C++ and quantitative finance.